Samurai: Nanboku-chō and Muromachi period

-The Hōjō clan controlled the Kamakura shogunate as regents (shikken) during the Mongol invasions.
+The Hōjō clan controlled the Kamakura shogunate as regents (shikken) during the Mongol invasions of Japan (1274–1281).
 Many samurai who fought the Mongols felt that they had not been properly rewarded by the regent, who favored his own clan too much.
 Emperor Godaigo saw an opportunity to restore imperial power.
 In 1333, the emperor incited the disgruntled samurai to rebel against the shogunate and return power to the imperial court, leading to the Kenmu Restoration.
 But Godaigo's policies proved unpopular, and in 1336 his top general Ashikaga Takauji betrayed him and established a new shogunate, this time headquartered in Kyoto.
 This shogunate is known as the Ashikaga shogunate.

 The southern court, descended from Emperor Godaigo, and the northern court, descended from Emperor Kōgōn, were established side by side.
 This period of coexistence of the two dynasties is called the Nanboku-chō period, which corresponds to the beginning of the Muromachi period.
 The Northern Court, supported by the Ashikaga shogunate, had six emperors, and in 1392 the Imperial Court was reunited by absorbing the Southern Court, although the modern Imperial Household Agency considers the Southern Court to be the legitimate emperor.
 The de facto rule of Japan by the Ashikaga shogunate lasted until the Onin War, which broke out in 1467.

 From 1346 to 1358 during the Nanboku-cho period, the Ashikaga shogunate gradually expanded the authority of the (守護, Shugo), the local military and police officials established by the Kamakura shogunate, giving the Shugo jurisdiction over land disputes between (御家人, gokenin) and allowing the Shugo to receive half of all taxes from the areas they controlled.
 The Shugo shared their newfound wealth with the local samurai, creating a hierarchical relationship between the Shugo and the samurai, and the first early feudal lords (大名, daimyo), called (守護大名, shugo daimyo), appeared.